 • Culinary Skills – in the commercial kitchen at the community hall

 • Apprenticeship (RAP) or work experience, Green Certificate

-• Interested in Horticulture, Forensic Science, Photography, Law, Accounting?
+• Interested in Horticulture, Photography, Accounting?
 We can facilitate online courses for almost any interest.
 We are planning to make space, supervision and assistance available to students taking online courses.

 • Does your career pathway require a heavier academic load?
 Find the right balance of academic courses and off-campus opportunities that will help you succeed.

 Our staff are working together with students and families to develop an education plan that has clear expectations for academic achievement, and helps students develop career goals.

 Senior high students will have access to all courses required for a high school diploma.

 Off-Campus Programming: Alberta Education has developed programs for vocational education.
 The school will facilitate the use of RAP (Registered Apprenticeship Program), Green Certificate, Dual Credit, Work Experience, job shadowing and career internships.
 CTS courses or locally developed courses will be offered to prepare students for successful off-campus placements.